 While regular paper such as Bristol paper is totally smooth, watercolor paper has lots of bumps to aid the drying process of the paint as well as the absorption process.

-Best Watercolor Paper Buying Guide for Beginners
+Watercolor Paper Buying Guide in 2023

 Watercolor paper is available in different forms and qualities that react differently to varying paints and techniques of painting.